Skip to content

 First, let’s add the fonts that we’ll need for our project.
 We’re using Poppins and Inter, both can be found on Google Fonts.

-From the font specimen page, click on the “Get Font” button.
+From the font specimen page (for both fonts), click on the “Get Font” button.

 Once both fonts have been added, click on the “View selected families” button on the top right.
 Then, click on the “Get Embed Code” button.